 “I was reading the scripture and the scriptures around it, and it really stuck out to me when it said, ‘I remember those who are upon the isles of the sea,’” Shelby says, referring to 2 Nephi 29:7.
 “I just knew that was what I wanted to focus on.”

 Shelby found inspiration for her piece from a photo published by Deseret News of a young woman celebrating the reopening of the Laie Hawaii Temple in 2010.
 Shelby bought the rights to the photo and spent weeks creating the shell portrait, which she aptly titled I Remember Those Who Are on the Isles of the Sea.

-The people on the “isles of the sea” have always been special to Shelby and her family.
+The people on the “isles of the sea” have always been significant to Shelby and her family.
 Her husband served a full-time mission in French Polynesia, which Shelby has since visited with him, and her mother served a mission at the Polynesian Cultural Center in Hawaii.
-Many of the shells in Shelby’s portrait came from leis that the Polynesian people showered her husband with before he returned home from his mission.
+Many of the shells in Shelby’s portrait came from leis that the Polynesian people gifted her husband with before he returned home from his mission.